 I was glad to receive all party support to table a petition from constituents of my riding of Haldimand-Norfolk.
-Current House of Commons rules would not have allow some of the petition to be submitted, as the page was enlarged beyond what the House of Commons considers a “usual size.”
+Current House of Commons rules would not have allowed the petition to be submitted, as the page was enlarged beyond what the House of Commons considers a “usual size.”
 Canadians should be allowed to petition Parliament even if they need to enlarge petition pages to improve the visibility and, going forward, I’ll continue to push to have the House rules corrected to allow this.

 Mr. Speaker, today I rise on a point of order to apprise the House of an issue that I recently came across when attempting to have a petition certified by the clerk of petitions.

 A few weeks ago, I received a number of petitions from constituents in my beautiful riding of Haldimand—Norfolk, calling on the government to remove clause 14 from Bill C-51 so that the rights of individuals to freely practise their religion will continue to be protected.
 Now, while most of these petitions were certified and sent back to my office for tabling, there was one petition that was not approved.
 According to the office of the clerk of petitions, this petition was rejected, because it did not meet the usual paper size requirement under Standing Order 36(1.1)(c).
 While the petition contained all of the required information as stated in the Standing Orders, it was printed on ledger-size paper and was determined to be not of the “usual size”, which is why it was rejected.

 What exactly does “usual size” mean?
 Some people would interpret it as letter or legal-size paper, which is exactly what was decided upon by the clerk’s office.
 However, “usual size” does not mean the same to all Canadians.
 As I am sure members are well aware, people who have a vision impairment use a larger font and paper in order to read the text.
 To them, ledger-size paper may be the usual size.